ndreynolds/ratatouille/README.md

 ## Example Applications

-The following example show off different aspects of the framework:
+The following examples show off different aspects of the framework:

 | Name | Description |
 | ---- | ----------- |